future-architect/cheetah-grid/packages/docs/api/vue/components/CGridTreeColumn.md

 Defines tree column.

+## Note

-CGridTreeColumn component does not have the feature to open and close branch nodes, you must implement it yourself if you need it.
+`CGridTreeColumn` component does not have the feature to open and close branch nodes, you must implement it yourself if you need it.

 See also [the `TreeColumn` document](../../js/column_types/TreeColumn.md).